Uniqueness of a positive solution for the Laplace equation with indefinite superlinear boundary condition: Proof of Theorem

 \begin{proof} By Lemma \ref{lem:v0not0} (i), there exists $t_{0}>0$ such that $j_{w_{0}}^{\prime}(t_{0})=0>j_{w_{0}}^{\prime\prime}(t_{0})$, thus, $t_{0}w_{0}\in \mathcal{N}_{\lambda}^{-}$.
 We claim that $t_{0}=1$.
 Once this is verified, Lemma \ref{lem:v0not0} (ii) shows that

 thus, Lemma \ref{lem:Jposi} provides

 Without loss of generality, we may assume that $w_{0}\geq 0$.
-Since $w_0\neq 0$, the SMP and BPL apply, and we obtain that $w_{0}>0$ in $\overline{\Omega}$.
+Since $w_0\neq 0$, the strong maximum principle and boundary point lemma apply, and we obtain that $w_{0}>0$ in $\overline{\Omega}$.
 By a similar argument as in \cite[Theorem 2.3]{BZ03}, $w_0$ is a critical point for $J_{\lambda}$.
 The desired conclusion thus follows.

 It remains to show that $t_{0}=1$.
 Note that if $j_{w_0}^{\prime}(t)=0\geq j_{w_0}^{\prime\prime}(t)$, then $t=t_0$.
 Since $j_{w_n}^{\prime}(1)=0>j_{w_n}^{\prime\prime}(1)$ from $w_n\in \mathcal{N}_{\lambda}^{-}$, passing to the limit provides that $j_{w_0}^{\prime}(1)=0\geq j_{w_0}^{\prime\prime}(1)$, using Lemma \ref{lem:v0not0} (ii).
 Thus, $t_0=1$. \end{proof}